One Teacher Sabotages Another

 Nawrocki was cleared again and allowed to resume her $55,000-a-year job “after months of school board hearings that were peppered with audience cheers for Nawrocki and jeers for Chambers,” the Morning Call reported.

 Six-figure compensation.
-Joanne lamented that the polygraph evidence couldn’t be used as evidence but ultimately said she just wanted to get on with her life.
+Joanne lamented that the polygraph evidence couldn’t be used in court but ultimately said she just wanted to get on with her life.

 Paula agreed to appear on the Dateline segment about the case but later said she found it tedious.
 She also gave an interview to Redbook magazine but soon regretted it, feeling the resulting article cast some doubt on her innocence.